-I’m a member of WROCC, a user group for those of us with RISC OS computers.
-Aside from monthly meetings and support, the group also organise the annual Wakefield RISC OS Computer Show in April: one of the largest events in the RISC OS calendar.
+I’m also involved with the organising of the annual Wakefield Acorn & RISC OS Computer Show – one of the largest events in the RISC OS calendar.